 Flip Out Over Bungee Trampoline

 These frog legs were made for jumping.
 After a day of skiing, your kids can work off any kick left in their legs by jumping on a bungee trampoline.
-You can find this hoppin’ activity in the villages at Northstar, Squaw Valley and Steamboat.
+You can find this hoppin’ activity in the villages at Northstar, Heavenly, Olympic Valley at Palisades and Steamboat.

 Make S'mores at a Fire

 Whether you find a fire pit or a fireplace at your hotel or ski village, nobody can turn down s’mores.
 You can often buy s’mores kits on site for a premium.
 But you can also pick up some supplies at a nearby grocery store to get more for your money … but don’t forget the skewers.
 Northstar hands out free pre-made s’mores in the village at 3:30 p.m., but there is nothing like making your own.
 To top that, Beaver Creek hosts Cookie Time every day at 3 p.m., where chefs supply guests with trays of fresh, warm cookies.
 They also offer cocoa every day at 9:30 a.m. at the top of the Centennial Express Lift.
 Have some cocoa and some fresh corduroy groomed runs to start your day off right.